- Rocket Dollar Knowledge Base

 When you directly own an alternative asset in your IRA, it must be held with a non-bank trustee or custodian.
 Both traditional and self-directed custodians will only hold an asset for you as long as it is approved by their investment team.
 Once approved, the custodian will place its name on the investment for your retirement account's benefit.

-In the Rocket Dollar model, your LLC reviews, executes, and holds the investment directly.
+In the Rocket Dollar model, your LLC reviews execute and hold the investment directly.
 There is no other party that can interfere.

 I still don't understand why I need an LLC?